+Notes:

-Note: Students who intend to major in particular disciplines should note that certain subjects are prerequisites for the Professional Electives they choose in Year 4.
+- 1. Students who intend to major in particular disciplines should note that certain subjects are prerequisites for the Professional Electives they choose in Year 4. - 2.
+Core subjects MATH2501 and General Education may be taken in either session or spread over a full year as required to balance the Year 3 program.